-System Description Alcatel OmniStack 6124
+System Name OmniStack 8008

-System IP Address 10.2.13.15
+IP Address 10.1.10.98

+Object ID 1.3.6.1.4.1.800.3.1.1.13

+Location

+Contact

-System Up Time 0 d 0 h 5 min 56 s
+System Up Time 1 d 17 h 12 min 44 s

-System Object ID 1.3.6.1.4.1.800.3.1.1.9

-Network Host Name OmniStack 6124

-System Contact

-System Location

-Parameter Description System Name Name assigned to the switch system.
-IP Address IP address of the agent you are managing.
-The agent supports SNMP over UDP/ IP transport protocol.
-In this environment, all systems on the Internet, such as network interconnection devices and any PC accessing the agent (or running management software) must have an IP address.
+Parameter Description System Name 1 Name assigned to the switch system.
+IP Address 2 IP address of the switch you are managing.
+The switch's management supports SNMP over UDP/IP transport protocol.
+In this environment, all systems on the Internet, such as network interconnection devices and any PC accessing the switch must have an IP address.
 Valid IP addresses consist of four decimal numbers, of 0 to 255, separated by periods.
 Anything outside of this format will not be accepted by the configuration program.
 Object ID MIB II object identifier for switch's network management subsystem.
-Location Specifies the area or location where the system resides.
-Contact Contact person for the system.
-System Up Time Length of time the current management agent has been running.
+Location1 Specifies the area or location where the system resides.
+Contact 1 Contact person for the system.
+System Up Time Length of time the current management software has been running.

-Maximum string length is 255, but the screen only displays 45 characters.
+$^{^{\}rm 1}$ Maximum string length is 255, but the screen only displays 45 characters.
 You can use the arrow keys to browse the whole string.